MpStyle/jquery-mtemplatejs/README.md

 # jQuery - MTemplateJS
 A template plugin for jQuery.
 Allows templating without dirtying the JavaScript code with HTML markup.
 Fast and simple.
+A lot of attributes supported in only 2,3 KB.

 ## Include
 ```html